 ACC 201 Financial Accounting 3 SH

 This course is a study of the basic concepts and procedures utilized in the accounting process.
 Emphasis is on financial statements, recording processes, income determination, systems, and controls.
 Issues regarding the recognition, measurement, and presentation of assets, liabilities, and equity are studied in detail.
 Ethics will also be discussed and integrated within the course.
-Every semester.
-Summer session II and III.
-Prerequisite: MAT 098 or appropriate test score.
+Fall and Spring Semesters.
+Prerequisite: MAT 098 or MAT 100P or appropriate test score.

 ACC 202 Managerial Accounting 3 SH

 A basic study of the concepts of managerial accounting.
 Emphasis is placed on the cost-planning process, cost effectiveness, the evaluation tools available for performance measurement, and the budgeting process.
 Spreadsheet software will be used to prepare reports and analyze accounting data.
-Every semester.
-Summer Session II and III.
-Prerequisite: MAT 100, ACC 201 and MIS 260 or basic knowledge of spreadsheet software such as Excel, etc.
+Fall and Spring Semesters.
+Prerequisite: MAT 100 or MAT 100P, ACC 201 and MIS 260 or basic knowledge of spreadsheet software such as Excel, etc.

 ACC 298 Faculty Developed Study 1–6 SH